IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The DSUBm profile enables mobile subscriptions for documents.
 The subscription mechanism is very flexible and can be adapted to many use cases depending on the type of subscription used and the environment in which DSUBm is implemented.
-In the following use cases are presented different subscription types such as: patient-dependent subscription, patient-independent subscription, Folder subscription and other types.
+In the following use cases are presented different subscription types such as: patient-dependent subscription, multi-patient subscription, Folder subscription and other types.
 The use cases cover both a fully mobile environment (MHDS) and an environment in which the main infrastructure is XDS.
 These use cases present also the possibility in which the DUSB and DSUBm coexist and both functionality are available to the users, but also the possibility to extend DSUB with DSUBm for mobile use.